mph-/lcapy/doc/schematics.rst

 ======================

 Each component has a component identifier label and a value label.
 These can be augmented by explicit voltage, current, and flow labels.
 One-port components (bipoles) also have an optional annotation that is similar to a label.
+Some components have an inner label.

 - l=label -- component label

 - a=label -- annotation

+- t=label -- inner label

 - i=label -- current label